botpress/botpress/docs/getting-started/how-to-use-the-dashboard.md

 You can see logs clicking on the icon at toolbar.
 It will show recents logs and the option to export archive log.

-## Change modules configuration
+## Configure & utilize modules

-The majority of the modules provide an UI to manage configurations.
-When you install a new module, is created a new menu item on sidebar and you can access it.
+The majority of the modules provide a UI so that users can use them graphically without involving code.
+Modules automatically appear in the left sidebar after being installed.

 ## Get real-time notifications

-All notifications is acessible for a toolbar icon at top.
+All notifications are acessible in the Botpress topbar menu.
 You can mark all as read and see recents notifications.

 ## And more!

+You can also change your Botpress license from the UI, see the About dialog, etc..

-Also, you can manage your license and more is coming!
-If you are missing any features at Dashboard, feel free to [create an issue at our Github](https://github.com/botpress/botpress/issues) or talk us on [Slack](http://slack.botpress.io/).
+If you are missing any features at Dashboard, feel free to create an issue [on our Github](https://github.com/botpress/botpress/issues) or talk to us on [Slack](http://slack.botpress.io/).